Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-The last Fenchel-Nielsen example that we discuss is the genus two surface.
-Our goal is to show that the six Fenchel-Nielsen length and twist coordinates occur as spectral coordinates.
-We choose an (arbitrary) Fenchel-Nielsen network and fix the auxiliary data as in Figure~\ref{fig:genustwo-aux-data}.
+Finally we consider the case of a genus $2$ surface.
+We choose the Fenchel-Nielsen network and the auxiliary data as shown in Figure~\ref{fig:genustwo-aux-data}.
+Our goal is to check directly that the $6$ Fenchel-Nielsen length and twist coordinates occur as spectral coordinates.

-Let us first verify that there is indeed a six-parameter family of almost-flat equivariant abelian representations $\rho^{\ab}$.
-There are 15 short paths $\wp$ and 3 nontrivial flatness conditions.
-Furthermore, there are 6 gauge redundacies (one for each marked point).
+Let us first verify that there is indeed a $6$-parameter family of equivariant $GL(1)$-representations $\rho^{\ab}$.
+There are 15 simple paths $\wp$ and 3 nontrivial flatness conditions.
+Furthermore, there are 6 gauge redundancies (one for each double wall).
 This leaves us with 6 gauge-invariant abelian holonomies.
-These can be associated to holonomies along a subset of six 1-cycles $A_{1,2,3}$ and $B_{1,2,3}$, on the cover of the genus two surface, with $A_i \# B_j = \delta_{ij}$.\footnote{There are ten 1-cycles on the genus 5 cover, but the holonomies of an almost-flat equivariant abelian connection around these 1-cycles are not all independent: $\cX(\sigma^* \gamma) = \cX(\gamma)^{-1}$.}

-To be explicit, these 1-cycles are lifts of 1-cycles $\alpha_{1,2,3}$ and $\beta_{1,2,3}$ on the genus two surface, which we choose analogous to the four-holed sphere example.
-That is, we identify each tube in the pants decomposition of the genus two surface with the internal tube of the four-holed sphere, and then choose the two 1-cycles $\alpha_k$ and $\beta_k$ for this tube as in Figure~\ref{fig:four-holed-sphere-cycles}.
-Any gauge-fixed almost-flat equivariant abelian representation can be expressed in terms of the corresponding six abelian holonomies $\cX_{A_{1,2,3}}$ and $\cX_{B_{1,2,3}}$.
+These can be associated to holonomies along six 1-cycles $A_{1,2,3}$ and $B_{1,2,3}$ on the cover $\Sigma$ of the genus two surface, with $A_i \# B_j = \delta_{ij}$.\footnote{There are ten 1-cycles on the genus 5 cover, but the holonomies of an equivariant $GL(1)$-connection around these 1-cycles are not all independent: $\cX(\sigma^* \gamma) = \cX(\gamma)^{-1}$.} To be explicit, these 1-cycles are lifts of 1-cycles $\alpha_{1,2,3}$ and $\beta_{1,2,3}$ on the genus two surface, which we choose in a way analogous to what we did in the four-holed sphere example.
+That is, we identify each tube in the pants decomposition of the genus $2$ surface with the internal tube of a four-holed sphere, and then choose the 1-cycles $\alpha_k$ and $\beta_k$ for this tube as shown in Figure~\ref{fig:four-holed-sphere-cycles}.